eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/architecture-and-reference-framework-main.md

 initiative to request the PID or attestation, and is potentially involved in the process in other ways as well.

-This implies, among other, that no User authentication can take place during re-issuance of an existing PID or attestation.
+This implies, among other, that no User authentication takes place during re-issuance of an existing PID or attestation.
 Nevertheless, a Wallet Unit may offer the User the option to receive a notification of re-issuance.

-In the absence of User authentication, and to prevent that a re-issued PID or attestation ends up at the wrong User, the PID Provider or Attestation Provider may want to ensure that a re-issued PID or attestation is issued to same Wallet Unit as the PID or attestation it replaces.
-This can be done, for instance, by the use of device-bound refresh tokens, see [OpenID4VCI].
+In the absence of User authentication, and to prevent that a re-issued PID or attestation ends up at the wrong User, the PID Provider or Attestation Provider ensures that a re-issued PID or attestation is issued to same Wallet Unit as the PID or attestation it replaces.
+This can be done by the use of device-bound refresh tokens, see [OpenID4VCI].

-Finally, since the User is not involved, it is the Wallet Unit that triggers the re-issuance of PIDs and attestation when necessary.
+Finally, since the User is not involved, it is the Wallet Unit itself that triggers the re-issuance of PIDs and attestations when necessary.

 ###### 6.6.6.2.3 Re-issuance because of a change of attribute values